mauriciodeliz/oci-costs-csv-json/README.md

 Converts filtered data to JSON format and prints it.
 Prints the total billed cost in Brazilian Reais (R$).

+⚠️ Error Handling
+The script includes basic error handling for OCI service errors during the report download phase.
+It will print the error message if any issues occur while retrieving object metadata.

 - Process running